sensein/brainkb-design-document/README.md

 Additionally, Figure 4, shows the architecture of the ingest service, a component of BrainKB.

 ![](ingest.png)
-_Figure 4: Ingest Service_
+_Figure 4: Ingest Service, one of the service component of BrainKB_

 ## Target Audience

-- **Neuroscience researchers:** BrainKB's primary audience is neuroscience researchers, who can use the platform to integrate, visualize, and analyze neuroscience data.
-They can also capitalize on the platform's ability to synthesize their data (or knowledge) into KGs.
+- **Neuroscience researchers:** BrainKB's primary audience will be the neuroscience researchers, who would be able to use the platform to integrate, visualize, and analyze neuroscience data.
+They will be able to capitalize on the platform's ability to synthesize their data (or knowledge) into KGs.

 - **Research Labs and Academic Institutions:** BrainKB will be an invaluable resource for teaching and research in academic contexts specializing in neuroscience research.
 It offers convenient access to integrated neuroscience data for faculty and students.

-- **Policy Makers:** Neurology policymakers can use the neuroscience knowledge that BrainKB hosts to make policy decisions.
+- **Policy Makers:** Neurology policymakers will be able to use the neuroscience knowledge that BrainKB hosts to make policy decisions.
 - **Healthcare Professionals:** Healthcare professionals in neurology (or clinical neuroscience) may use BrainKB knowledge to understand and improve neurological disease outcomes.

-- **Neuroscience-related Companies:** Companies specializing in developing drugs for neurological diseases can use the platform's KGs to gain insights into neurological conditions and treatments.
+- **Neuroscience-related Companies:** Companies specializing in developing drugs for neurological diseases will be able to use the platform's KGs to gain insights into neurological conditions and treatments.

 ## Usage Scenario
 **Actor:** Alice (Neuroscientists)